gabeg805/arch/install/README.md

-# ARCH LINUX PACKAGE INSTALLER
+# Arch Linux Package Installer

-## What is it?
+## Introduction

-Package installer that, installs a bunch of packages that are necessary (in my opinion).
+A package installer for Arch Linux that installs all the packages I have installed on my system.
+The expected usage of this script will be when I am installing Arch Linux on another machine and want to have the exact same packages.

-## Getting started
+## Usage

-To install these packages, run:
+To install the packages, run:
 ```
-# ./pkginstaller.sh
+./pkginstaller.sh
 ```

 Note: This script must be run as root.